When "Slow Indexing" Is Actually Normal (Baseline Reference)

-New article hasn’t indexed 2 weeks in, new site still in Discovery a month after launch, post-redesign traffic dropped — most people immediately edit canonical / resubmit sitemap / panic-troubleshoot.
-But 80% of the time these are normal indexing delays, and thrashing only resets the “wait period.”
+A new article hasn’t indexed two weeks in, a new site is still mostly in Discovered a month after launch, or post-redesign traffic dropped — and the reflex is to edit the canonical, resubmit the sitemap, and panic-troubleshoot.
+But roughly 80% of the time these are normal indexing delays, and thrashing only resets the wait clock.

-This is a baseline reference: how slow is normal in each scenario, and when it becomes a real problem.
+This is a baseline reference: how slow is normal in each scenario, and the exact point where it stops being normal.

 Symptoms

-• New article: 0-14 days stuck in Discovered before being crawled
+• New article: 0-14 days sitting in Discovered – currently not indexed before it’s crawled

 • New site: full indexing typically takes 60-120 days